busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 ###Testing Directives - the standard

 Before we can write any tests, let us look at a basic example for a directive.
 The _Collection_ directive will render a collection and display every item as a row.
-The example is based on [Testing directive – the easy way](https://github.com/vojtajina/ng-directive-testing) by **Vojta Jina**, who also is part of the AngularJS team.
+The example is influenced by [Testing directive – the easy way](https://github.com/vojtajina/ng-directive-testing) by **Vojta Jina**, who is also part of the AngularJS team.
-You might have a look at the test set up, in case you need a primer into setting up the configuration with Karma and Jasmine.
-The example also relies on jQuery, due to the fact that we want to easily access dom elements and verify their existence or content.
+You might have a look at the test set up, in case you need a primer into setting up the configuration with **Karma** and **Jasmine**.
+The example also relies on **jQuery**, due to the fact that we want to easily access dom elements and verify their existence or content.
 We could also use AngularJS own jQLite, but it is rather easier to go with aforementioned approach.

 Well the view script is really trivial, we defined a collection element and added some custom text or message.